What is ATS?

 Additional considerations include:

-- Scalability: The hiring needs of an organization will fluctuate, so the software must be agile and scalable.
+- Scalability: The hiring needs of an organisation will fluctuate, so the software must be agile and scalable.

 - Integration: Determine in advance how the technology will integrate with other recruiting software as well as the overall human resources technology infrastructure.
 These integrations will support the elimination of manual data processes and the ability to combine recruitment data with employee data.